Table of Contents

 Configure an Output

-You can configure Telegraf to output to a variety of sources, like Kafka, Graphite, InfluxDB, Prometheus, SQL, NoSQL, and more.
+You can configure Telegraf to output to various sources, such as Kafka, Graphite, InfluxDB, Prometheus, SQL, NoSQL, and more.

 In this example, we will configure Telegraf with a Graphite output.
-If you're not currently hosting your own data source, you can start a 14-day free trial with Hosted Graphite by MetricFire to follow along with these next steps.
+If you're not currently hosting your own data source, you can start a 14-day free trial with Hosted Graphite by MetricFire to follow these next steps.

 A Hosted Graphite account will provide the data source, include Hosted Grafana as a visualization tool, and offer an alerting feature.

-To configure the Graphite output, you need to locate the downloaded telegraf configuration file at /etc/telegraf/telegraf.conf and open it in your preferred text editor.
-Then you will need to make the following changes to the file:
+To configure the Graphite output, locate the downloaded telegraf configuration file at /etc/telegraf/telegraf.conf and open it in your preferred text editor.
+Then, you will need to make the following changes to the file:

 Locate and comment out the line: